Tr Board members

 Eric Biribuze, BS, MS, MBA, is a native of Burundi.
 He attended universities first in China and then the U.S., and speaks five languages fluently.
 Eric joined Corning in 1997, where he quickly gained recognition for his engineering and business knowledge as well as dynamic leadership skills.
 He has mentored more than a dozen interns at Corning, and continues to support his family as well as other Burundians to gain their educations.
 In 2018 he was named the Black Engineer of the Year Award for Professional Achievement.
 Eric joined the TEACH Rwanda board in 2022, shortly after establishing the first Rwanda LEGO Robotics team through his new organization, STELA (Science Technology Entrepreneurship Leadership Academy) at Bright School.
 His passion is "to make a positive impact...while solving some of the world's toughest problems and helping transform people's lives."
 He and his family live in Corning, New York.

-Janet F. Brown, BS, MEd., TEACH Rwanda Founder and President, is grateful that she has able to spend her life advocating for high-quality early childhood and primary education as well as teacher mentoring.
+Janet F. Brown, BS, MEd., TEACH Rwanda Founder and President Emerita, is grateful that she has able to spend her life advocating for world-class early childhood and primary education as well as teacher mentoring.
 Early in a career that now spans more than 5 decades, Jan was a preschool teacher and child care director.
 She worked as Editor of Young Children and Director of Publications for the National Association for the Education of Young Children and then as Editor of Dimensions of Early Childhood.
 Later in her career she served as a consultant with Art As a Way of Learning® with Northampton Community College and then became Managing Editor for Crayola.
 After retiring, she regularly volunteered with Head Start in the Lehigh Valley.
 She has traveled extensively, enjoys photography, and began sharing her passion for social justice through play-based education in Rwanda in 2010.
 As the on-the-ground leader of TEACH Rwanda, she saw Bright School grow from just 20 children in preschool to, a decade later, 311 students in preschool and primary in 2022.
 At the request of local education leaders, she, along with Rwandan educators, developed TEACH Rwanda’s successful module system to mentor teachers.
 Jan and her husband, William Whipple III, are delighted to share 6 adult children, 6 grandchildren, and a growing number of great grandchildren, spread over two continents.
 She and Bill are shown here with their Rwandan grandson William Brown Ineza (Sweet Pea), on his first day as a student at Bright School in September 2022.

 Raza Visram is an invited board member and main point person for TEACH Rwanda's Africa operations.
 Raza is currently on sabbatical from the board for family reasons.
 He is a native of East Africa with connections to the land who deeply understands the ongoing intricacies, strategies, and challenges of operating any organization in Africa.
 He is very well traveled in Africa and brings more than 22 years of experience and expertise of working at AfricanMecca Safaris, an award-winning Africa travel and tourism organization.
 Raza's simple beginnings and humble family background has made him a passionate and fervent advocate for the rights of the poor and underserved, as well as giving back to Africa using his time, talent, and treasures with the sole aim of making a better tomorrow: an Africa with a self-sustaining healthy economy supported by an educated population and progressive government which is able to solvethe challenges of education, healthcare, conservation, employment, and more.
 His honest and open communication style has successfully led TEACH Rwanda to operate at its highest efficiency, allowing donor funds to be maximized for the benefit of TEACH Rwanda schools.
 His connections with the greater business trade in the United States has further allowed TEACH Rwanda to receive support for its non-profit operation.
 Raza is on currently on sabbatical while dealing with family health issues.